boykoira/Enamine-s-Biginelli-reaction-data-and-outcome-prediction-models/README.md

 ## 🤝Acknowledgements

-This work is based on experimental reaction data generated at **Enamine Ltd.**.
+This work is based on experimental reaction data generated at **Enamine Ltd.** in collaboration with the Laboratory of Chemoinformatics, UMR 7140, CNRS University of Strasbourg.

 \---